apache/directory-fortress-core/README.txt

 ###################################################################################
-README for Fortress Identity and Access Management SDK Version 1.0-RC38 last updated: July 6, 2014
+README for Fortress Identity and Access Management SDK Version 1.0-RC38 last updated: July 14, 2014

-This document provides instructions to download, compile, test and use the Fortress IAM with OpenLDAP server.
-If you don't already have OpenLDAP installed, instructions following may be followed.
+Follow instructions to download, compile, load and test Fortress software with LDAP system.
+If you don't already have LDAP server installed, instructions follow below.

+APIs within this software package adhere to the following security standards:
+   1 - IETF Password Policy Draft
+   2 - An Effective Role Administration Model Using Organization Structure
+     - a.k.a.
+Administrative Role-Based Access Control (ARBAC02)
+     - OH/SANDHU/ZHANG
+   3 - ANSI INCITS 359 Role-Based Access Control (RBAC)

+The combination of 1 2 & 3 above will be designated as 'A/P/R/BAC' in document as follows.
 ___________________________________________________________________________________
 ###################################################################################
-# Guidelines and Tips for first-time users
+# Tips for first-time users
 ###################################################################################
- - In the document that follows, when you read:
+ - Definitions: When you read:
    + FORTRESS_HOME, refer to the package root of the openldap-fortress-core project download.
    + OPENLDAP_HOME, refer to the root of OpenLDAP binary installation folder, e.g. /opt/etc/openldap
    + ANT_HOME, refer to the package root of the target machine's ant distribution package.

- - This system uses ant and maven targets to build, install and configure itself with OpenLDAP.
+ - This software package uses an Apache Ant script (FORTRESS_HOME/build.xml) to compile, install, and configure fortress into an LDAP server using operational steps called 'targets'.

-   There are also targets that may be used for management of process and policy data within LDAP.
+ - The Ant targets may be used to manage A/P/R/BAC policy data contained within an existing LDAP server.

-   This document covers the most important ones to get started.
-For a full list of targets enter:
+ - This document describes the most important Ant targets to start using fortress.
+For a complete list of targets, enter (from FORTRESS_HOME):
    $ANT_HOME/bin/ant -p

- - Questions or suggestions on how this package works?
-Submit to openldap-fortress mailing list: http://www.openldap.org/lists/mm/listinfo/openldap-fortress
+ - Or view the ant script itself (FORTRESS_HOME/build.xml).

+ - Questions pertaining to usage of this software may be submitted to: http://www.openldap.org/lists/mm/listinfo/openldap-fortress
 ___________________________________________________________________________________
 ###################################################################################